 Hi, x509 certificates are used widely by a lot of applications.
 Generating x509 certificates seem to be hard and rocket science, but it is not.
 We will generate a key named t1.key and then create a signing request from this key.
-After that to signed our request we will generate a self signed CA key and certificate.
-After that we will sing our request and generate ready to use certificate.
+After that, to sign our request we will generate a self-signed CA key and certificate.
+After that, we will sing our request and generate ready to use the certificate.

 Create 2048 Bit RSA Key

-First we need a key which must be kept secret.
-But for the example purpose I will show you all keys in Base64 format.
+First, we need a key which must be kept secret.
+But for the example purpose, I will show you all keys in Base64 format.
 Here we will generate RSA key which size is 2048 bit and we name it t1.key.
-Then we look type of the key file, after that I put key data into terminal.
+Then we look type of the key file, after that, I put key data into the terminal.
+We will use

 $ openssl genrsa -out t1.key 2048